cslab/pyoslc/README.md

 this means that the `Adapter` will operate with `resources` that could be Requirements, Test Cases, Products, Documents, and so on.

-So it is necessary to define the `Resource` class.
+So it is necessary to create a module in which the `Resource` classes will be defined.

 ```shell
 (myenv) $ vim resource.py